sagemathinc/cocalc_tutorial/students/students_tuto.md

 ## Restarting a project
 Every time you open a Jupyter notebook or a Sage Worksheet, its state is stored in memory.
 You might experience a slow navigation or sluggish kernel behaviour (e.g. cells not being evaluated).

-To solve this you can stop your notebooks by clicking on the stop button.
+To solve this you can stop and terminate your running Jupyter Notebook in the file menu under "Close and Halt".

 Alternatively, you can restart the entire project, which will clean everything.
-You just need to go to your project settings and click on Restart project.
+You just need to go to your project settings and click and confirm on "Restart project".

 ![restart](./assets/restart_project.png)